lf-lang/reactor-uc/README.md

 # reactor-uc

-`reactor-uc` is a task scheduling runtime implementing the reactor model-of-computation target at embedded and resource-constrained 32 bit systems.
+`reactor-uc` is a task scheduling runtime implementing the reactor model-of-computation target at embedded and resource-constrained systems.

 ## Getting started